I-Quotient-Robotics/dauxi_ks106/README.md

 ## Parameters
 Some parameters could be changed in launch file.
-1. ks106_pub_topic:Publish in ROS used this parameter as topic.
+1. topic:Publish in ROS used this parameter as topic.
 Default:/dauxi_ks106/us
 2. port:The port used to communicate with ks106.
 It has been renamed in rules.d and can't change.
 3. baudrate:Baudrate.
 Default:9600.
 4. frequency:The frequency that ks106 return data.
 Default:10HZ.